xact-iot/xact/README.md

 ```

 Open the system at `http://localhost:8080/xact/`, or from another browser on the same trusted local network at `http://<server-host>:8080/xact/`.

+### 2.2.
+First Login

+The bootstrap user is named `admin`.
+On a fresh packaged install, no password is set yet; the browser shows a `Set Admin Password` dialog instead of the normal login form.
+Set the password there and the first admin session starts immediately.

+For production deployment guidance, open the online manual after startup and read **Preparing for Production**.

 ### 2.4.
 Sending Data to XACT